rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 #### Install New Midtrans Payment App

 During the transition period, move from Old Midtrans App to New Midtrans App, you can install New Midtrans App before uninstalling the Old Midtrans App.
-Both apps can work on your Shopify store.
-You can install and test the New Midtrans App to ensure that it will work.
+You can install and test the New Midtrans App to ensure it will work.
+Once you have install the new App, **Shopify recommends uninstalling the Old Midtrans App** to ensure smooth transition.

 1. Login to Midtrans [Merchant Administration Portal](https://dashboard.midtrans.com/login).